Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Results

 \subsection{Orbital histories}

 In all but the most ideal conditions, the orbits of satellites change over time.
 Mechanisms such as the time-dependent (growing) MW-mass host potential, triaxiality of the host halo, dynamical friction, and satellite-satellite interactions can perturb satellite orbits.
-Because higher-mass satellites experience stronger dynamical friction, and because the MW-mass galaxy and host halo grew over time, a common expectation is that satellite orbits shrink over time, such that their most recent pericenter generally should be their smallest \citep[for example][]{Weinberg86, Taylor01, Amorisco17}.
+Because higher-mass satellites experience stronger dynamical friction, and because the MW-mass galaxy and host halo grew over time, a common expectation is that satellite orbits shrink over time, such that their most recent pericentre generally should be their smallest \citep[for example][]{Weinberg86, Taylor01, Amorisco17}.

-We now explore these expectations and examine trends for the infall times and pericenters in the orbital histories of satellites at $z = 0$.
+We now explore these expectations and examine trends for the infall times and pericentres in the orbital histories of satellites at $z = 0$.
 We investigate ensemble trends to help characterize and compare satellite populations in galaxies such as the MW, M31, and those in the SAGA survey.
 One should interpret these results for ensembles only, and not necessarily for individual satellites and their orbits, which we will explore further in future work.

 Figure~\ref{fig:times_mstar} (top) shows the lookback times when satellites fell into the MW-mass halo, $\MWinfall$ (orange) or into \textit{any} more massive halo, $\anyinfall$ (black), as a function of satellite stellar mass, $\Mstar$.
+By `any more massive halo', we specifically mean any halo that is more massive than a given satellite at the same time, which could either be a MW-mass host galaxy’s halo or the halo of a massive central galaxy.
 We also show a horizontal dotted line to represent when the epoch of reionization ended \citep[for example][]{Robertson21}.

 Galaxies form hierarchically, so early infalling galaxies, either into the MW-mass halo or any more massive halo, were less massive.
 Additionally, higher-mass satellites experienced stronger dynamical friction, which caused their orbits to lose $\ell$ and merge with the MW-mass host more quickly.
 Infall lookback time into any more massive halo decreases from $\anyinfall \approx 9 \Gyr$ ago for satellites with $\Mstar \approx 10^{4.75} \Msun$ to $\anyinfall \approx 2 \Gyr$ ago for $\Mstar \approx 10^{9.25}\Msun$.
 At $\Mstar \lesssim 10^7 \Msun$, satellites typically fell into another (more massive) halo before they fell into the MW-mass halo.
 Above this mass, the limited range in mass between the satellite and the MW-mass halo does not leave room for an intermediate-mass host halo.
 Both the 68th percentile and full distribution for each infall metric span similar ranges, in particular, the 68th percentile ranges from $4 - 11 \Gyr$ for satellites at $\Mstar < 10^7 \Msun$ and $1 - 9.5 \Gyr$ at higher mass.